 A controlling process is a Wolfram kernel or front end that handles input, output and scheduling for the computing processes.
 You can evaluate

 $MaxLicenseProcesses to check the maximum number of controlling processes available for your license.
 A computing process (also known as a “subkernel”) is a Wolfram kernel that executes computations while accepting input from and returning output to a controlling process kernel only.
-Mathematica launches an automatically determined number of subkernels with each controlling process.
+When parallel functionality is invoked, a number of such subkernels is launched with each controlling process.

 Each standalone Mathematica session consumes one controlling process and, on a typical machine, four computing processes.
 Running two sessions simultaneously therefore consumes all available processes of a standard “2,2,8,8” single-user license.
 Starting a third session leads to a request for an additional activation key or a kernel license failure message.